UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password_no_sunet.md

 !!! danger

-    - Do not log in to Rackham/Pelle and from there log in to Bianca.
+    - Do not log in to a SUNET server like Pelle and from there log in to Bianca.
-    - This will let all sensitive data land on Rackham/Pelle uncrypted as a an intermediate step.
+    - This will let all sensitive data land on that server uncrypted as a an intermediate step.
-    - Rackham/Pelle is not a secure system and could be spied on.
+    - Other clusters in SUNET is not secure systems and could be spied on.

 ## Procedure with using Pelle as a "jump host"